A few notes about myself:

 I had my first piece of creative writing published in a school district anthology as a second grader, and I’ve been writing ever since.
 I majored in Journalism at Baylor University and was editor of the Baylor Lariat campus newspaper.
 I began my professional career at the Waco Tribune-Herald and have written for newspapers, magazines, businesses, non-profit organizations and government agencies.
 I currently live and work as a freelance writer in Garland, Texas, with my wife LeAnn.

-A new novel, “Aransas Morning,” about a group of individuals who find redemption and family on the Texas Gulf Coast, is headed toward publication, as is a collection of essays on the theme of “community” in its many forms.
+A new novel, “Aransas Morning,” about a group of individuals who find redemption and family on the Texas Gulf Coast, has just been released and is available at this link: Aransas Morning.
+And a collection of essays on the theme of “community” in its many forms is headed toward publication.
 Many of these come from my weekly blog for Wilshire Baptist Church in Dallas.

 A more formal resume can be found here: Jeff Hampton.